sajmoni/make-js-lib/README.md

 ### Documentation

-If you need more advanced documentation, including a blog and translations, check out [`docosaurus`](https://github.com/facebook/docusaurus).
+If you need more advanced documentation, including a blog and translations, one good option is  [`docosaurus`](https://github.com/facebook/docusaurus).

 ### Add GitHub issue and PR templates

 https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates

----

-## :exclamation: Disclaimer

-This tool has only been tested on Mac.

 ---